MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

 ---
 # Tutorial: Add custom page layout to your site

+When you create new webpages using the Pages workspace you have a choice of provided page layouts.
+In some cases you may want to create a custom page layout to display information in a certain format or to provide a specialized user interface.

-In this tutorial, you'll learn how to create a custom page layout using [Liquid](../configure/liquid-overview.md) and a page template based on a web template.
-Our goal is to build a simple two-column template that the main site menu as left-side navigation, with the page content to the right.
+In this tutorial, you'll learn how to create a custom page layout using [Liquid](../configure/liquid-overview.md).

+Our example scenario is to build a simple two-column template that the main site menu as left-side navigation, with the page content to the right.

+Here are the following steps and assets that will be created to provide a custom page layout:

 > [!div class="checklist"]
-> * Create a common base web template with code to establish basic page layout.
+> * We'll create a common base web template with custom code to establish basic page layout.
-> * Create a second web template with additional code to demonstrate the modular features of web templates.
+> * We'll create a second web template with additional code to demonstrate the modular features of web templates.
-> * Create a page template record referencing the web template which configures how the page layout will be rendered on the site.
+> * We'll also create a page template record referencing the web template that will configures how the page layout will be rendered on the site.
-> * Create a web page using the custom page layout.
+> * Finally, we will create a web page using the custom page layout.

 ## Prerequisites